BretFisher/udemy-docker-mastery/dockerfiles/README.md

 ### Why would you want this?

-Combining `ENTRYPOINT` and `CMD` allows you to create Dockerfiles for cli tools and scripts.
+Combining `ENTRYPOINT` and `CMD` allows you to create Dockerfiles for command-line tools and scripts.
 For example, the default `ENTRYPOINT` for the offical nginx image is a script:

 ```dockerfile
 ENTRYPOINT ["/docker-entrypoint.sh"]

 # https://bit.ly/3FXw00f
 ```
 You can create a custom Dockerfile that uses the nginx binary directly.
-This might be useful if you want to use the cli tool with your own default options using `CMD`.
+This might be useful if you want to use the command-line with your own default options using `CMD`.
 Here's an example, we can replace the default `ENTRYPOINT` and configure nginx to print its help text.

 ```dockerfile
 FROM nginx:1.21.4